-When asked if I wanted to write this blog I must admit that I did get very excited.
-But once that excitement settled down and reality hit me the panic began to sink in.... how would I explain what I do without turning this from a blog to a 3 day essay?
-The easiest way is to try and sum up ‘A day in the life of an Agile tester’ as best as I can.
+When asked if I wanted to write this blog I must admit that I got very excited.
+But once that excitement settled down and reality hit me the panic began to sink in.
+How would I explain what I do without turning this blog in to a 3 day essay?
+The easiest way is to try and sum up ‘a day in the life of an Agile tester’ as best as I can.

-Once back at my desk (and with the aforementioned incidents now re-tested and passed) I start to look more in-depth at what tasks I’ve selected to complete today.
-After a quick chat with the Business Analysts and developers who have been working on the User Stories, its head down for me and scripting and data preparation commences.
-With the promise of a ‘code-drop’ later on in the morning I’m hopeful that this scripting will be finished before deployment starts so they can be included in the drop.
+Once back at my desk, with the aforementioned incidents now re-tested and passed, I start to look more in-depth at what tasks I’ve selected to complete today.
+After a quick chat with the Business Analysts and developers who have been working on the User Stories, its head down for me as scripting and data preparation commences.
+With the promise of a ‘code-drop’ later on in the morning, I’m hopeful that this scripting will be finished before deployment starts so they can be included in the drop.

-With this now complete I have a quick check in my daily calendar and see that next on today’s agenda is a small demonstration of the service in our team area.
-I’ve become quite accustomed to presenting and showcasing since joining the team and whilst I openly admit to enjoying the buzz that it gives me today is a little bit different as the project is being paid a visit by a member of the House of Lords (no pressure then!).
-Although I’ve spoken to crowds ranging from 5 up to 150 people, presenting to a Lord is a little more fear-provoking I must admit.
-I needn’t have worried though.
-His interest in data sharing and his personable approach relaxed me from the beginning and, despite a technical hiccup half way through I think I managed to pull it out of the bag!
+With this now complete, I have a quick check in my daily calendar and see that next on today’s agenda is a small demonstration of the service in our team area.
+I’ve become quite accustomed to presenting and showcasing since joining the team and whilst I openly admit to enjoying the buzz that it gives me today is a little bit different as the project is being paid a visit by a member of the House of Lords - no pressure then!
+Although I’ve spoken to crowds ranging from 5 to 150 people, presenting to a Lord is a little more fear-provoking I must admit.
+I should not have worried though.
+His interest in data sharing and his personable approach relaxed me from the beginning and, despite a technical hiccup half way through, I think I managed to pull it out of the bag.

 It’s back to the day job for me now (those User Stories won’t test themselves after all) but thank you for taking 5 minutes out of your day to read this blog.
 If you have any questions or comments then please leave a message below and I’ll be happy to reply.